Dilly Ranch Cheez-Its are a three-ingredient snack that will

 You’ll be stirring this every 6 minutes in the oven, so you definitely want some space to be able to move without crackers falling overboard!

-After 6 minutes in a 300-degree oven, give a good stir.
+After 6 minutes in a 300-degree oven, give a good stir with your rubber spatula!

 You’ll do this step 2-3 more times, depending on how hot or cool your oven is.

-If you don’t know, just add an inexpensive oven thermometer to your oven rack.
+If you don’t know if your oven runs hot or cold, just add an inexpensive oven thermometer to your oven rack.
 Hang it about halfway back.

 Set your oven to 300 degrees, wait until it fully preheats, and check the oven thermometer.